Integrating Dashlane with SAML 2.0

-- IdP URL - your app's URL provided by your IdP.
+- IdP Entity ID – your app's URL provided by your IdP

-- Certificate - your IdP certificate provided by your IdP.
+- Public certificate – your IdP certificate provided by your IdP

-Please know that if a user is in the wrong group, and security groups are enabled, s/he will not be able to be added to the account.
+Please know that if a user is in the wrong group, and security groups are enabled, he or she will not be able to be added to the account.

 In order to set up a SAML SSO invitation, account admins need to do the following:

-If users who are being added to a Business account deployed with SAML did not complete one or none of the steps above, they will receive these error messages:
+If users who are being added to a Business account deployed with SAML did not complete any of the steps above, they will receive the following error messages: